 Also, kidney problems can also prolong the excretion of Flexeril and its metabolites.

-Patients with the reduced renal function may experience accumulation, resorption, and recirculation of the medication before complete elimination, which slows down removal.
+Patients with reduced renal function may experience accumulation, resorption, and recirculation of the medication before complete elimination, which slows down removal.

 In general, the higher the degree to which a person suffers kidney failure, the longer it will remain in their system.